-2.2 Mango peel powder

-Mango peel was extracted from ripe mangos, and the extracted peels were dried for 3 days in the heat of the sun.
-By using a home blender machine, the peels were triturated.
-The weight of the powder was 200 g (Fig. 2).
+Mango peel powder: Mango peel was extracted from ripe mangos and the extracted peels were dried for 3 days in the heat of sun.
+By using home blender machine, the peels were triturated.
+The weight of the powder was 200g (Fig.2).

 Fig.2.
-Dried Mang Peel (a), Mango Peel powder (b).
+Dried Mang Peel (a), Mango Peel powder (b)

-2.3 Extraction of dye from powdered mango peel
+2.2 Extraction of dye from powdered mango peel

-2 liters of water were taken in a medium-sized pot.
+2 Liters of water was taken in a medium sized pot.
 200g of mango peel powder was added inside the pot.
 Then the pot was placed above a burner.
-The temperature of the mango peel powder solution was monitored by using a thermometer.
-A constant 100° C was maintained for 1 hour.
+The temperature of the mango peel powder solution was monitored by using thermometer.
+A constant 100°C was maintained for 1 hour.
 The solution was then filtered by using a 100% viscose fabric.
-The filtered solution was measured, and 500mL of dye solution was obtained (Fig.3).
+The filtered solution was measured and 500mL of dye solution was obtained (Fig.3).